benoitberanger/nifti2database/README.md

 - `niix2bids` # decision tree of the nifti & json fields

 ## PostgreSQL
-Some notes/commands for initialization of the test database, schema and table are in [](db_scripts)
+Some notes/commands for initialization of the test database, schema and table are in [db_scripts](db_scripts)

 ### How to